-We’re thrilled that some of you have been reaching out and asking how to get involved in the process of the Task Force and in building great racial equity in West Palm Beach.
+We’re thrilled that some of you have been reaching out and asking how to stay informed about the work of the Task Force.

 2. Follow the Task Force on Facebook and use social media to help spread the word about its progress.